tap349/tap349.github.io/_posts/2018-05-10-facebook-oauth.md

   app remains unchanged, business integration is not added.

-  - OmniAuth: raises error, doesn't invoke callback
+  - OmniAuth: returns new access token with `email,public_profile` scopes
-  - Ueberauth: invokes callback and passes struct with error details
+  - Ueberauth: returns new access token with `email,public_profile` scopes

 - user presses `Continue` button

   app is removed, business integration is added with all permissions (`email,public_profile,ads_management,ads_read`).

-  - OmniAuth: returns access token with all scopes
+  - OmniAuth: returns new access token with all scopes
-  - Ueberauth: returns access token with all scopes
+  - Ueberauth: returns new access token with all scopes

 troubleshooting
 ---------------